 What should I do if I have a criminal offense?

-If you have been accused of a criminal offense, it is vital that you retain a felony offense lawyer or attorney in Dallas TX .
-As a defendant you are entitled to a presumption of innocence and a fair trial, and having an experienced criminal defense attorney by your side is a necessary tool to ensure these rights.
+If you have been accused of a criminal offense, then it is vital that you retain a criminal defense lawyer.
+As a defendant, you are entitled to a presumption of innocence and a fair trial.
+Therefore, having an experienced criminal defense attorney by your side is a necessary tool to ensure these rights.

-Show the prosecution you are taking your case seriously.
-Call Winocour Law today.
+Finally, show the prosecution you are taking your case seriously.
+Call Winocour Law at 214-575-6060 today.